AztecProtocol/aztec-packages/docs/docs/dev_docs/limitations/main.md

 ### Chopped Transient Notes are still Emitted in Logs
 A note which is created and nullified during the very same transaction is called transient.
 Such a note is chopped by the [private kernel circuit](../../concepts/advanced/circuits/kernels/private_kernel.md) and is never stored in any persistent data tree.

-At the time being, such chopped notes are still emitted as part of encrypted logs which is the communication channel to transmit notes.
-When a log containing a chopped note is processed a warning will be logged about a decrypted note which does not exist in data tree.
+For the time being, such chopped notes are still emitted through encrypted logs (which is the communication channel to transmit notes).
+When a log containing a chopped note is processed, a warning will be logged about a decrypted note which does not exist in data tree.
 We [improved](https://github.com/AztecProtocol/aztec-packages/issues/1603) error logging to help identify such an occurence.
-However, this might be the source of confusion.
+However, this might be a source of confusion.
 This is issue is tracked in ticket [#1641](https://github.com/AztecProtocol/aztec-packages/issues/1641).

 ## There's more